ponylang/pony-tutorial/docs/c-ffi/calling-c.md

 FFI functions have the @ symbol before its name, and FFI signatures are declared using the `use` command.
 The types specified here are considered authoritative, and any FFI calls that differ are considered to be an error.

+An FFI signature is public to all Pony files inside the same package, so you only need to write them once.
+Separate packages might define different FFI signatures for the same C function, in which case the compiler will ensure that all signatures are compatible with each other.

 The use @ command can take a condition just like other `use` commands.
 This is useful in this case, since the `_mkdir` function only exists in Windows.

 ## C types